telerik/ajax-docs/controls/treeview/load-on-demand/web-service-binding.md

 To use the integrated support, the Web service should have the signature as shown in the code example below.

->note Notice in the code below:
+>tip Notice in the code below:
 >
 >* The **ScriptService** attribute marks the **ProductCategories** class and makes the web method callable from client-side script and therefore available to AJAX.
 >